-At the end of the fall semester, Physical Plant/Housekeeping will perform deep cleaning procedures as a precautionary measure.
-All residence hall rooms and common areas were cleaned and disinfected prior to the Fall 2021 term move-in.
+At the end of the fall semester, Physical Plant/Housekeeping performed deep cleaning procedures as a precautionary measure.
+All residence hall rooms and common areas were cleaned and disinfected prior to the January term move-in.
+Likewise, any residence hall rooms vacated at the end of the January term as well as common areas have been cleaned and disinfected prior to spring term move-in.